 Amp modeler hardware such as the POD HD Pro by Line 6 comes with 22 amp sounds.
 Two amps can even be played at once to create blended tones, making the possibilities even more open.
 Additionally, it has several input and output options, including USB, FX sends and returns, dry output for reamping, MIDI control, and more.

-Whether it’s software or hardware, the best amp modelers have three crucial aspects: options, flexibility, and quality.
-Options mainly refers to how many amp types are available from the get-go.
-To more emulated sounds you can play with, the more you’ll be able to do.
-Flexibility means what you’re able to do with those sounds.
-So, for instance, combining two amp simulations for a brand new sound as with the POD HD Pro, or being able to simulate different microphone types and shift their placement.
-It also means being able to bring in other plug-ins, effects, and being able to manipulate things like virtual mic placement.
-As for quality, this simply refers to how accurate the simulations are, and how good they ultimately sound.
+The best amp modelers, whether they involve software or hardware, feature three crucial aspects: options, flexibility, and quality.
+Options mainly refers to the number of amp types available from the start.
+The more emulated sounds you can play with, the more creative possibilities you unlock.
+Flexibility involves what you can do with those sounds.
+For instance, you can combine two amp simulations to create a brand new sound, as seen with the POD HD Pro, or simulate different microphone types and adjust their placement.
+It also includes the ability to integrate other plug-ins and effects, as well as manipulate elements like virtual mic placement.
+Quality refers to the accuracy of the simulations and the overall sound they produce.

 Before choosing your amp modeler, make sure it meets these basic three requirements.
 Fortunately, most amp modelers today (even ones built into DAWs) already do.
 Technology has simply gotten to a point where simulation is nearly identical to the real thing.
 Beyond this, however, you mostly have to keep in mind cost and preference.
 If you’re not looking for any more bulky equipment in your studio, it might be best to stick with software.
 This takes up no real space, only digital bytes, and will cost less.
 You also won’t have to worry about physical wear and tear.